Haigam

 Haigam is a census village in Baramulla district, Jammu & Kashmir, India.
 As per the 2011 Census of India, Haigam has a total population of 6,212 people including 3,148 males and 3,064 with a literacy rate of 60.61%.

-A 4,800 years old pot found in apple orchard at Haigam is named after American actress Kim Kardashian.
+A 4,800-year-old pot found in apple orchard at Haigam is named after American actress Kim Kardashian.

 Haigam is also one of the militancy-affected areas in Jammu & Kashmir district.

 Tourism

 The Haigam lake is interest of tourist visit.